Counterfactual conditional: Formal analyses

 Depending on how this denotation composes, x can be a time interval or a possible world.
 When x is a time, the past tense will convey that the sentence is talking about non-current times, i.e. the past.
 When x is a world, it will convey that the sentence is talking about a potentially non-actual possibility.
 The latter is what allows for a counterfactual meaning.

 The past as past approach treats the past tense as having an inherently temporal denotation.
-On this approach, so-called fake tense isn't actually fake.
+On this approach, so-called fake tense is not actually fake.
 It differs from "real" tense only in how it takes scope, i.e. which component of the sentence's meaning is shifted to an earlier time.
 When a sentence has "real" past marking, it discusses something that happened at an earlier time; when a sentence has so-called fake past marking, it discusses possibilities that were accessible at an earlier time but may no longer be.